kenaszogara/POSS107G08/README.md

 ```
 $ sudo mysql_secure_installation
 ```
-then just (Yes) to all questions
+Then just answer (Yes) to all questions.

 ### 3. Setting up the Database
-After finishing installtion of [MariaDB](#2.-nstalling-MariaDB) You need to setup the database
+After finishing installtion of MariaDB, you need to set up the database.
 First login to root user:
 ```
 $ mysql -u root -p
 ```
-Root user default password is "empty" so just press enter afterwards.
+**root** user default password is "empty" so just press enter afterwards.
 Then run the .sql script which you can find [here](https://github.com/TKUIITFCChang/POSS107G08/blob/master/admin.sql) and execute it with this line of code
 ```